-Both Canning Town and Lewisham hold Drop In Clinics, where your pet can receive a vaccination without the need to book an appointment.
+Both Canning Town and Lewisham hold Drop In Clinics, where your cat, kitten or rabbit can receive a vaccination without the need to book an appointment.

 Pets should be healthy before receiving a vaccination, if you are unsure if your pet is in good health please phone us first to discuss.

 Cats, kittens and rabbits: Wednesdays, 11am until 1:30pm

 Cat Vaccination Drop In Clinics at Lewisham

 Cats,kittens and rabbits -Thursdays, 10a.m until midday